Mojave Desert

-The Mojave Desert, together with the Sonoran, Chihuahuan, and Great Basin deserts, forms a larger North American Desert.
+The Mojave Desert, together with the Sonoran, Chihuahuan, and Great Basin deserts, form a larger North American desert.
 Of these, the Mojave is the smallest and driest.
-The Mojave Desert displays typical basin and range topography, generally having a pattern of a series of parallel mountain ranges and valleys.
+It displays typical basin and range topography, generally having a pattern of a series of parallel mountain ranges and valleys.
 It is also the site of Death Valley, which is the lowest elevation in North America.
 The Mojave Desert is often colloquially called the "high desert", as most of it lies between 2000 and 4,000 ft.
 It supports a diversity of flora and fauna.

 The 54,000 sqmi desert supports a number of human activities, including recreation, ranching, and military training.
 The Mojave Desert also contains various silver, tungsten, iron and gold deposits.

 The spelling Mojave originates from the Spanish language, while the spelling Mohave comes from modern English.
-Both are used today, although the Mojave Tribal Nation officially uses the spelling Mojave.
-Mojave is a shortened form of Hamakhaave, an endonym in their native language, which means "beside the water".
+Both are used today, although the Mojave Tribal Nation officially uses the spelling Mojave, which is a shortened form of Hamakhaave, an endonym in their native language, meaning "beside the water".